-Phase four will commence where the cadet completes a Multi Crew Cooperation (MCC) program in Adelaide, followed by an A320 type rating program in Melbourne, which is within a one hour flight from Adelaide.
+Phase three will commence where the cadet completes a Multi Crew Cooperation (MCC) program in Adelaide, followed by an A320 type rating program in Melbourne, which is within a one hour flight from Adelaide.

 Integrated ground theory and flying delivered over seven modules of training.
 On completion of the course, cadets achieve:

 - AVI50215 Diploma of Aviation (Commercial Pilot Licence – Aeroplane)

 - Upset Prevention and Recovery Training (UPRT)